IGNF/FLAIR-1/README.md

 Participate in obtaining more accurate maps for a more comprehensive description and a better understanding of our environment!
 Come push the limits of state-of-the-art semantic segmentation approaches on a large and challenging dataset.
-Get in touch at ai-challenge@ign.fr
+Get in touch at :email: ai-challenge@ign.fr